openconnectivityfoundation/DeviceBuilder/DeviceBuilderInputFormat-file-examples/readme.md

 https://openconnectivity.org/specs/OCF_Smart_Home_Device_Specification.pdf

-but for ease of use (search) the list also can be found at:
+But for ease of use (search) the list also can be found at:

 https://openconnectivityfoundation.github.io/devicemodels/docs/index.html